Michigan Sen. Debbie Stabenow won't seek reelection in 2024 - KTVZ

 Sen. Debbie Stabenow will not seek reelection in 2024, the longtime Michigan Democrat said Thursday, opening up a Senate seat in a key swing state.

 “Inspired by a new generation of leaders, I have decided to pass the torch in the U.S. Senate.
-I am announcing today that I will not seek re-election and will leave the U.S. Senate at the end of my term on January 3, 2025,” she said in a statement.
+I am announcing today that I will not seek re-election and will leave the U.S. Senate at the end of my term on January 3, 2025,” Stabenow, 72, said in a statement.

-Stabenow, 72, was first elected to the US Senate in 2000 and is a member of the Senate Democratic leadership as chair of the policy and communications committee.
+Stabenow’s decision comes just months after Democrats held on to control of the Senate in the midterm elections.
+Senate Democrats were already facing a tough map in 2024, but Stabenow’s decision to retire puts another seat in a crucial swing state in play.

+Stabenow, who previously served in the Michigan state House and state Senate, first won election to Congress in 1996, winning a swing seat in Central Michigan.
+After two terms in the House, she won election to the Senate in 2000, unseating Republican incumbent Spencer Abraham.
+In the Senate, she rose to become the current No. 3 Democrat in the chamber as chair of her caucus’s Policy and Communications Committee.
+She also currently chairs the Senate Agriculture Committee.

 The-CNN-Wire